Long Beach 2 Fillmoe

 Long Beach 2 Fillmoe is the first collaborative album by American rappers Daz Dillinger & JT the Bigga Figga.
 It was released on January 16, 2001 via D1A Records/Get Low Recordz/D.P.G.
 Recordz.
-The album was a minor success, making it to #70 on the Top R&B/Hip-Hop Albums and #30 on Independent Albums, however no charting singles were released from the album.
+The album was a minor success, making it to #70 on the Top R&B/Hip-Hop Albums and #30 on Independent Albums, though no charting singles were released from the album.